Data Centers in Videira

 Natural Disaster Risk

-Brazil has a High overall disaster risk profile, with a score of 5.2 out of 10, as of September 2025.
-The risk is primarily driven by vulnerability and a lack of institutional coping capacity rather than severe natural hazards alone.
+Brazil has a high overall disaster risk score of 5.2 out of 10, as of September 2025.
+The risk profile for an inland location like Videira is driven by specific, localized threats rather than broad-scale events.